srmagura/iti-react/Documentation/Readme.md

 so that your project downloads iti-react from npm, rather than trying to get it from the relative path ../ITIReact, which will fail.

+_Releases / git workflow_ master branch should have the current "production" code that's available from npm.
+Make you changes on dev, and then update master when you release a new iti-react version.

 ### GenerateTypeScript